Our job is to help your child achieve the very best they can at school.

 This is to inform you of the types of support available to your child at Cheddon Fitzpaine Church School.
 It will help you to understand who can help and how this support can be accessed.
 This is linked to the Somerset Core Standards, a framework which describes the entitlement of children and young people in Somerset schools.
 In our school, all SEND falls under the six categories of; Cognition & Learning Needs, Communication & Interaction Needs, Physical, Medical & Alternative Communication Needs, Hearing Impairment, Visual Impairment and Social, Emotional & Mental Health Needs.

 All children at Cheddon Fitzpaine Church School are monitored closely by their Class Teachers.
 This is done through regular monitoring and assessment and termly Pupil Progress Meetings to discuss individual needs and progress.
 We have developed a graduated response to identifying children with needs.
 Initially this is completed by the class teacher to ensure needs are being met within the class.
-If the Class Teacher feels the child still isn’t making the required progress, they will be discussed with the Special Education Needs Co-ordinator (SENCo).
-Assessments may be carried out and if necessary refer to external agencies with the consent of the Parents/Carers.
+If the Class Teacher feels the child still isn’t making the required progress, they will be discussed with the Special Education Needs Co-ordinator (SENDCo).
+Assessments may be carried out and if necessary an Early Help Assessment will be required to refer to external agencies with the consent of the Parents/Carers.
 If Parents/Carers have any concerns they should see the Class Teacher in the first instance.
 Teachers are available for brief discussions at the beginning or end of the day.
 An appointment can be made if a more detailed discussion is needed.

-All work within class is pitched at an appropriate level, so that all children are able to access according to their specific needs.
+All work within class is pitched at an accessible level, so that all children are able to make progress according to their specific needs.
 Typically, this might mean that in a lesson there would be different levels of work set for the class, however on occasions this can be individually differentiated.
 Groupings of children can change regularly according to needs and understanding.

-The school uses School Pupil Tracker Online (SPTO) which tracks the children’s progress with core subjects.
+The school uses Scholarpack, which tracks the children’s progress with core subjects.
 Interventions are also tracked and monitored for impact and how successful they are.
 There are Parents’ evenings in the Autumn and Spring terms and reports are written in the Summer term.
-All Parents/Carers will receive a username and password to access their child’s online report on our tracking system (SPTO).
+Children looked after, will have a termly PEP meeting between the Carers, Social Worker, Virtual School, Teacher and Designated Teacher to plan and review targets that support the child’s development.
+Adopted children will have a termly EPAC meeting between the SENDCo, Teacher, Parents and Social worker to plan and review targets to support children throughout the year.
 In addition to this, children with complex needs or in receipt of an Education, Health and Care Plan will have an Annual Review meeting to inform and plan for next steps.

 In addition to support received for academic subjects, there is a range of pastoral support available.
-We run sessions to help children express their feelings and also run an ELSA intervention which helps children manage their emotions.
+We use the Jigsaw PSHE scheme, which helps children develop their personal and social skills, as well as giving them access to health education.
+We run sessions to help children express their feelings and also run an ELSA programme, which helps children manage their emotions.
 There is always the opportunity for any child to talk with a trained adult over any concerns and anxieties.
-We also have a Parent and Family Support Advisor (PFSA) who can work with children and families.
+We are currently in the process of developing nurture provision for children to help manage their anxieties and concerns in a calm, safe space.
 Specific support plans will be put into place for children experiencing difficulties with behaviour and those needing medical support or intimate care.
 All children have access to a trusted adult who they can talk to.
 Children’s views are expressed through pupil questionnaires, school council meetings and 1-1 interviews.

 What specialist services are accessed by the School?